38th Infantry Regiment (United States)

 The 38th Infantry Regiment ("Rock of the Marne") is a United States Army infantry regiment.

-First & Second 38th Infantry Regiments

-The first 38th United States Colored Infantry Regiment served from January 23, 1864 to January 25, 1867.
+It should not be confused with the 38th United States Colored Infantry Regiment, which is a different unit.

+Organization of the Regiment

-The second 38th Infantry was first established on 28 July 1866, as part of the Regular Army, one of six segregated, all-black regiments created following the Civil War.
+The 38th Infantry was first established on 28 July 1866, as part of the Regular Army, one of six segregated, all-black regiments (with white officers) created following the Civil War.
 It was organized on 1 October of that year at Jefferson Barracks, Missouri, and was stationed in New Mexico Territory and along the transcontinental railroads then under construction.
-Cathay Williams, the first recorded African-American female to serve in the U.S. Army, served with the 38th during this time, disguised as a male.
+Cathay Williams, the first recorded African American female to serve in the U.S. Army, served with the 38th during this time, disguised as a male.
 On 15 March 1869, the 38th was consolidated with the 41st Infantry Regiment and redesignated as the 24th Infantry Regiment.